Republican People's Party: Main opposition under Baykal: 2002–2010

 In the 2002 general election, the CHP came back with 20% of the vote but 32% of the seats in parliament, as only it and the new AKP (Justice and Development Party) received above the 10% threshold to enter parliament.
-With DSP's collapse, CHP became Turkey's main Kemalist and center-left party.
+With DSP's collapse, CHP became Turkey's main Kemalist party.
 It also became the second largest party and the main opposition party, a position it has retained since.
 Since the dramatic 2002 election, the CHP has been racked by internal power struggles, and has been outclassed by the AKP governments of Recep Tayyip Erdoğan.
-Many on the left were critical of the leadership of CHP, especially Baykal, who they complained was stifling the party of young blood by turning away the young who turn either to apathy or even vote for the AKP.
-This perception wasn't helped by Baykal's endorsement of undemocratic attempts by the army and judiciary to shut down the AKP.
-Between 2002 and 2010, Turkey held three general elections and two local elections, all of which the CHP received between 18-23% of the vote.
-On 10 May 2010, Deniz Baykal announced his resignation as leader of the Republican People's Party after a clandestinely made video tape of him sitting on a bed with a woman was leaked to the media.
-Kemal Kılıçdaroğlu was elected to be the new party leader, however even with Kılıçdaroğlu at the helm, after four general elections the CHP has still not won an election, receiving between only 22 and 26% of the vote in parliamentary elections.
-CHP and MHP's joint candidate for the 2014 presidential election Ekmeleddin İhsanoğlu lost to Erdoğan with only 38% of the vote.
+Many of its members were critical of the leadership of CHP, especially Baykal, who they complained was stifling the party of young blood by turning away the young who turn either to apathy or even vote for the AKP.
+Baykal proclaimed the party to be the secularist establishment's bulwark as he pivoted the party away from the center-left towards the center.